DasParijat/RingtailDE-Website/README.md

 replacing the old buttons.
 - Added extra assets into public folder.
 - Embedded Ringtail DE itself into the access component.
+- Made lighter colored components have menu background2 as their background instead.
+- Redone thumbnail component to just show logo with no animation.

 ## 7/21/25
 - Added new images for thumbnail component